 Federal rules also specify how cost-sharing charges under a standard silver plan should be adjusted to increase their actuarial values.
 First, the out-of-pocket maximum is reduced.
 This is the maximum amount that an enrollee would pay out of pocket each year for in-network items and services covered by the plan.

-After the insurer reduces the maximum out-of-pocket limit for a plan to an amount no greater than the amount in the chart above, further adjustments may be needed so that the plan reaches the actuarial value target for the specific cost-sharing reduction level.
+After the insurer reduces the maximum out-of-pocket limit for a plan to an amount no greater than the amount in the Table 2 below, further adjustments may be needed so that the plan reaches the actuarial value target for the specific cost-sharing reduction level.
 In general, insurers can make these reductions in the deductible and/or the copayments or coinsurance for each silver plan variation.
 However, some states have set specific standards for the cost-sharing charges insurers may establish under the cost-sharing reduction plans.

 Under the health reform law, weren’t people between 250 and 400 percent of the poverty line supposed to be eligible for help with cost-sharing charges as well?